-Shawnee State University has been ranked among the best colleges in the nation by U.S. News & World Report for the third year in a row.
+Shawnee State University has been ranked among the best colleges in the nation by U.S. News & World Report for the fourth year in a row.

 Schools are ranked according to their performance across a set of widely accepted indicators of excellence including academic quality, graduation and retention rates, student-to-faculty ratio, social mobility, affordability, faculty resources, alumni giving, and graduate indebtedness.
 Rankings for the Regional Universities category are for colleges that offer a full range of undergraduate programs, some master’s programs, and a few doctoral programs.
 These rankings are split into four regions: North, South, Midwest and West.

 SSU serves a unique mission of open access and service to underrepresented student populations, including first-generation college students.
-Delivering on that mission helped SSU earn the #144 rank in Top Performers on Social Mobility in the 2022 U.S. New & World Report ranking.
-This ranking is a seven spot increase on the list from last year’s position.
+Delivering on that mission helped SSU earn the #98 rank in Top Performers on Social Mobility in the 2023 U.S. New & World Report ranking.
+This ranking is a forty-four-rank increase on the list from last year’s position.

 Rankings in this category encompassed economically disadvantaged students who are less likely than others to finish college, yet colleges in this ranking are more successful than others at advancing social mobility by enrolling and graduating large proportions of disadvantaged students eligible for federal Pell Grants, which are awarded to students whose adjusted gross family incomes are under $50,000.

-In the Graduate School category, SSU ranked #185 in Occupational Therapy.
+In the Graduate School category, SSU ranked Top 185 nationally in Occupational Therapy.

 SSU offers several degrees in occupational therapy including a two-year associate’s degree that prepares graduates for careers as occupational therapy assistants; the master’s degree that is also offered as a compressed 3+2 degree for incoming freshman who want to prepare for a career as an occupational therapist in five years; and the post-professional doctorate in occupational therapy designed for therapists interested in advancing their careers.

-U.S. News & World Report profiled over 1,800 schools as part of the Best Colleges rankings and evaluated each on 17 indicators of academic quality.
+U.S. News & World Report profiled over 1,500 U.S. bachelor’s degree-granting institutions as part of the Best Colleges rankings and evaluated each on 17 indicators of academic quality.